ModelEarth/community/README.md

 # Specific Project Tasks

-Maintain a list your time contribution to increase your award potential!
+Maintain a list of your time contributions to increase your award potential!
 [Let us know](resources/input/) what you're working on to avoid overlaps.

 ## Bubble Chart